lpassig/AzureSpokeBlueprint/README.md

 ## What is the result?

-There are two major deployment types that are being .
+There are two major deployments that are being created.
+The first one being ```resources``` that can be used by the Business Unit.
+The second one being ```Policies``` that enforces a set of Governace, Compliance and Seucrity measures.

-1. Deployment of Azure resources:
+1. Deployment of Azure resources:</p>
 ![Assign Demo1](media/Result1.png)</p></p>
-2. Deployment of Azure Policies:
+2. Deployment of Azure policies:</p>
 ![Assign Demo1](media/Result2.png)</p></p>